opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 During initial benchmarks, segment replication users reported 40% higher throughput than when using document replication with the same cluster setup.

-The following benchmark was collected with [OpenSearch-benchmark](https://github.com/opensearch-project/opensearch-benchmark) using the [`nyc_taxi`](https://github.com/topics/nyc-taxi-dataset) dataset.
+The following benchmarks were collected with [OpenSearch-benchmark](https://github.com/opensearch-project/opensearch-benchmark) using the [`nyc_taxi`](https://github.com/topics/nyc-taxi-dataset) dataset.

 The test run was performed on a 10-node (m5.xlarge) cluster with 10 shards and 5 replicas.
 Each shard was about 3.2GBs in size.